 The program uses command line passing for catching a number of run directives.
 The following flags/options can be used:

--verbose print out a lot of information to standard output (optional).

--out file name of the xml output file follows (without extension .xml).
+- -verbose print out a lot of information to standard output (optional). - -out file name of the output file follows (without extension). - -xml Output file generated in xml format (see Section 7).